ct-js/docs.ctjs.rocks/docs/tutorials/making-games-jettycat.md

 Create a template with a texture `OhNo`.
 It won't have any logic.

-The other one, `EndGame_ScoreCounter`, won't have any texture at all.
-Instead, it will display a text label through code.
+The other one, `EndGame_ScoreCounter`, will be a text instead of a sprite, just like our other score label.
+Change it to a Text and select the Orange style.
 It will also remember and display the player's high score.
 Put this code to its Creation event:

 ::: code-tabs#tutorial
 @tab JavaScript